(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: You nearly shot the Captain's dog!

-PHLOX: I'm going to recalibrate this to exclude canine biosigns and then I'm going to finish
+PHLOX: I'm going to recalibrate this to exclude canine biosigns and

-searching this ship.
-I'm not seeing things and I intend to prove it. (stomps off)
+I intend to prove it. (stomps off)

 HOSHI [OC]: Ensign Sato to the Doctor.